microbus-io/fabric/docs/tech/integrationtesting.md

 	if err != nil {
 		return err
 	}

-	// You may call any of the microservices after the app is started
+// All microservices are now running

 	return nil
 }